 Entering an accredited master’s program in Applied Behavior Analysis, Psychology, or Education that meets BACB Acceptable Degree Definitions and curriculum requirements would be the first step in this process.

-All programs accredited by the Association of Behavior Analysis International (ABAI) include a pre-approved course sequence.
-Programs through schools accredited by other accrediting agencies recognized by the US Department of Education may also meet curriculum requirements, but would need to be evaluated by the BACB to verify.
+All programs that specifically state that the Verified Course Sequence (VCS) is included, or that are accredited by the Association of Behavior Analysis International (ABAI) include all the curriculum requirements for BCBA certification.
+Programs without ABAI accreditation or that don’t specifically state that the VCS is included may also meet curriculum requirements, but would need to be evaluated by the BACB to verify.

 Many of these programs are available online, an option that allows maximum flexibility in completing the required coursework and the convenience of being able to participate in practicum at a location near you.
 Online options can also be more affordable than a traditional campus-based master’s program, which could involve relocation costs and sometimes out-of-state tuition, depending on the availability of local options.